Morgan279/tikv-website/content/docs/5.1/reference/architecture/scheduling.md

 PD collects cluster information by the two types of heartbeats and then makes decision based on it.

 Besides, PD can get more information from an expanded interface to make a more precise decision.
 For example, if a store's heartbeats are broken, PD can't know whether the peer steps down temporarily or forever.
-It just waits a while (by default 30min) and then treats the store as offline if there are still no heartbeats received.
-Then PD balances all regions on the store to other stores.
+It just waits for a while (by default 30min) and then treats the store as offline if there is still no heartbeat received.
+After that, PD balances all regions on the store to other stores.

 But sometimes stores are manually set offline by a maintainer, so the maintainer can tell PD this by the PD control interface.
 Then PD can balance all regions immediately.